alex-xun-xu/alex-xun-xu.github.io/ProjectPage/IJCV_17/Readme.txt

 AllFeat = [HOF_norm ; HOG_norm ; MBH_norm];

 ####################################
-##	Labels, Splits and Word-Vectors
+##	Labels, Splits, Word-Vectors and Alternative Download Sources

 We provide the labels and word-vector representations for each category name in https://pan.baidu.com/s/1cEslaprkH3dWi7A15rZOng.
 Note, the CCV dataset is multi-labelled, i.e. each video may be associated with multiple labels.